 - Ensure that findings from quality monitoring and review are dealt with appropriately; commending work that satisfies the framework conditions and dealing constructively with potential improvements; and

 - Communicate effectively to all staff all outcomes from reviews.

 At the Medical School, operational responsibility for implementing the Quality Framework has been delegated to the Medical School’s Quality Assurance Group (QAG).
-Reporting to the QAG are the Department Quality Assurance Committees.
-The QA committees each meet at least twice per year.
+Reporting to the QAG are the Departmental Quality Assurance Committees.
+The QA committees of Departments each meet at least twice per year.
 Further details about these, their remit and their membership, can be found in the Quality Framework below.

 The Role of Students